SweliaMonteiro/PaymentService/README.md

-# Payment Service using Razorpay and Stripe Payment Gateway
+# Payment Service using Razorpay and Stripe

 ## Problem Statement